RobTillaart/Logic/README.md

 #### Should

 - optimize possible?
-  - from the number?
-  - short circuit eval

 #### Could

+- runtime modify truth-table per "bit". e.g. setTT(int idx, bool val)
 - investigate array of booleans + array of bits for the answers?
 - keep last value?
-- true-count() = how many of the params are TRUE.
+- true-count() = how many of the parameters are TRUE.
   - e.g. to test if at least N conditions are met

 #### Wont